SUSE-Technical-Marketing/EIB-demos/mgmt-single-node/README.md

 - Static IPs or DHCP network configuration
 - Metal3 and the CAPI provider

+This article is oriented for ATIP.
+However, you can modify which components you want to install.
+You can install just RKE2 with Cilium and Rancher Prime if you are building a lab or a test environment.

-You need to modify the following values in the `mgmt-cluster-singlenode.yaml` file:
+Before creating the ISO with EIB, is necessary to modify the following values in the `mgmt-cluster-singlenode.yaml` file:

 - `${ROOT_PASSWORD}` - The root password for the management cluster.
 This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster-singlenode.yaml` file.
 The final rancher password will be configured based on the file `custom/files/basic-setup.sh`.

+- `${USER_PASSWORD}` - The suse-user password for the management cluster.
+This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster-singlenode.yaml` file.
+SLE Micro 6.0 doesn't allow ssh login as root user, always is best having a user that is not root for rutinary OS maintenance.

 - `${SCC_REGISTRATION_CODE}` - The registration code for the SUSE Customer Center for the SLE Micro product.
 This could be obtained from the SUSE Customer Center and replacing the value in the `mgmt-cluster-singlenode.yaml` file.

 - `${KUBERNETES_VERSION}` - The version of kubernetes to be used in the management cluster (e.g. `v1.28.8+rke2r1`).

 You need to modify the following values in the `network/mgmt-cluster-network.yaml` file :